1968 Democratic National Convention: Yippie publicity stunts

-Chicago Police riot
+Riots

 On August 28, 1968, around 10,000 protesters gathered in Grant Park for the demonstration, intending to march to the International Amphitheatre where the convention was being held.
-At approximately 3:30 p.m., a young man lowered the American flag that was at the park.
+At approximately 3:30 pm, a young man lowered the American flag that was in the park.
 The police broke through the crowd and began beating the young man, while the crowd pelted the police with food, rocks, and chunks of concrete.
 The chants of some of the protesters shifted from, "Hell no, we won't go!" to, "Pigs are whores!"

 Hayden encouraged protesters to move out of the park to ensure that if the police used tear gas on them, it would have to be done throughout the city.
-The police soon gained the upper hand after firing tear gas and chased the demonstrators down the streets, beating them with clubs and rifle butts before arresting them.
+The police regained control of the situation after firing tear gas and chased the demonstrators down the streets, beating them with clubs and rifle butts and arresting them.
 The amount of tear gas used to suppress the protesters was so great that it made its way to the Conrad Hilton, where it disturbed Humphrey while in his shower.
 The police sprayed demonstrators and bystanders with mace and were taunted by some protesters with chants of, "Kill, kill, kill!"
 The police responded by shouting, "Get out of here, you cocksuckers!".
-Police indiscriminately attacked all who were present, regardless if they involved in the demonstrations or not.
+Police indiscriminately attacked all who were present, regardless of if they were involved in the demonstrations or not.
 Dick Gregory, the comedian who attended the protests, told the crowd that the police were merely following the orders of Daley and "the crooks downtown".

 The MOBE leaders then decided to march down Michigan Avenue to the Conrad Hilton hotel, where many of the Democratic delegates were staying.
 The Illinois National Guard guarding the hotel fired tear gas while the police moved in to beat the demonstrators.
-The police assault in front of the hotel during the evening of August 28 became the most famous image of the Chicago demonstrations of 1968.
-The entire event took place live under television lights for seventeen minutes with the crowd chanting, "The whole world is watching".
+The police assault in front of the hotel during the evening of August 28 became the most famous image of the Chicago demonstrations of 1968, as the entire event took place live under television lights for seventeen minutes while the crowd chanted, "The whole world is watching".
 Samuel Brown, one of the organizers for Senator McCarthy, lamented the violence, saying: "Instead of nice young people ringing doorbells, the public saw the image of mobs shouting obscenities and disrupting the city".
 Brown stated the demonstrations at Chicago had been a disaster for the anti-war movement, as the American people saw the protesters as the trouble-makers and the heavy-handed police response as justified.
 The general feeling at the time was the hippies were intent upon destroying everything good in America and the Chicago police had acted correctly in beating such dangerous anti-social types bloody.
-In a telephone call to President Johnson on Saturday, September 7, 1968, Daley described some of the activity undertaken by the elements of the protesters, which he described as "Professional Trouble Makers", these activities included the burning of the American Flag, raising of the Viet Cong flag and throwing both manure and urine at the police.
+In a telephone call to President Johnson on Saturday, September 7, 1968, Daley described some of the activity undertaken by elements of the protesters, which he described as "Professional Trouble Makers".
+These activities included the burning of the American Flag, raising of the Viet Cong flag and throwing both manure and urine at the police.